 By way of clarification, may we state that these meetings have never been closed.
-They have been wideness.
-My vision has not been completely restored, but ly advertised and they are not designed for preachers and teachers only.
+They have been widely advertised and they are not designed for preachers and teachers only.
 They are open to all of like precious faith who have a desire to learn.
 Different speakers are assigned topics.
-In the assembly, after the speaker has delivered his lesson, male members question him in detail and discuss with him various points; therefore making it impossible to provide anything but scriptural soundness.
+In the assembly, after the speaker has delivered his lesson, male members question him in detail and discuss with him various points; therefore, making it impossible to provide anything but scriptural soundness.